internetarchive/sandcrawler/sql/stats/README.md

 Ingest result by status:

     SELECT ingest_type, status, COUNT(*) FROM ingest_file_result GROUP BY ingest_type, status ORDER BY COUNT DESC LIMIT 25;

+## Fatcat Files

+Count of PDF files that GROBID processed and matched to a release (via glutton), but no PDF in `fatcat_file`:

+    SELECT COUNT(*) as total_count, COUNT(DISTINCT grobid.fatcat_release) as release_count
+    FROM grobid
+    LEFT JOIN fatcat_file ON grobid.sha1hex = fatcat_file.sha1hex
+    WHERE fatcat_file.sha1hex IS NULL
+      AND grobid.fatcat_release IS NOT NULL;